cric96/experiment-2021-swarm-intelligence-si/README.md

 :+1:

-In this experiment there are five disjointed cluster that follows a gaussian distribution.
+In this experiment, there are five disjointed clusters that follows a gaussian distribution.

 ```
 ./gradlew runStandardPatternsGraphic